 We accept Medicare, Medicaid, Cigna and are continually adding others.
 Please call our office for the most recent insurance network information.
 (678) 247-2115.

 I will be paying cash, do you have any discount programs?

-Yes, we have veterans discount for addiction treatment and recovery Services and hormone therapy and a special “140” program for acupuncture visits.
+Yes, we have a veterans discount for acupuncture and hormone therapy visits.